-What are they looking for in the essays?
+What are schools looking for in the essays?

-Even if the essay is not the classic “Why our school?” question, it is critical to link your essays back to the school from which you got the application.
-Cite specific examples of programs, projects, or characteristics of a school that make you a fitting candidate.
+Even if the essay is not the classic “Why our school?” question, it is critical to link your essays back to the particular school from which you got the secondary application.
+Cite specific examples of programs, projects, or characteristics of a school that make you a qualified candidate.
 Other than that, it’s all about honesty.
-Just like the personal statement, you want activities and achievements that speak for themselves, rather than pandering to what you think the admissions committee “wants to hear.”
+Just like the personal statement, you want activities and achievements that speak for themselves, rather than ones that pander to what you think the admissions committee “wants to hear.”

 Preparing for the admissions process?
 Get our free countdown to medical school checklist to see where you stand.